 - 26. Sewage collection/connection locations. - 27.
 Proposed sanitary sewers building leads w/sizes/off-site disposal. - 28.
 Proposed water mains/hydrants/building services with sizes and finish grade elevations. - 29.
 Distribution plans for: electrical/telephone/TV communications/natural gas/ water mains w/services/hydrants/valves/manholes.
 Include descriptions of easements existing and proposed. - 30.
 Landscape plan showing all underground utilities/parking islands/planting plan, including plant species, sizes/caliber spacing/location of any tree three-inches caliber or greater to be removed/method by which landscaping is to be completed and maintained/type of ground surfacing (for example, sod, paving, natural state) pedestrian walks, malls, open areas for parks or recreation. - 31.
 Community buildings, recreational space, swimming pools or architectural pools, if any. - 32.
 Berm/obscuring wall w/cross sections/fences where required.
 All dimensions and materials should be noted.
 (Requires Village Council approval.) - 33.
 Exterior parking lot lighting plan/shielding. - 34.
 Location/method of shielding: roof-top mechanicals/transformer pads. - 35.
 Signage proposed.
 For office buildings, see Chapter 98 and Chapter 153 of this code.
 For residential projects, see Chapter 98 and Chapter 153 of this code as well as providing any entranceway detail. - 36.
 Trash storage.
 The village code requires indoor trash storage. - 37.
 Detail any other pertinent facilities. - 38.
 Such other information as may be required by the village to assist in the consideration of the proposed development. - C. Submission Information and Technical Review - A minimum of 30 days before a scheduled Planning Commission meeting, submit one copy of the completed application and ten copies of the site plan.
 Fees and deposits as determined by resolution of the Village Council must be submitted concurrently. - 2.
 The Village Clerk will verify that all fees are paid and will authorize the plans to be reviewed by the village's consultants.
 The applicant will be given three copies of the approved application.
 The applicant shall then forward three sets of plans and one copy of the approved application to the village's consulting engineer and planner and to the Chief of the Fire Department serving the Village of Bingham Farms.
 One copy of the plan shall be kept by the Village Clerk. - 3.
 After their review, the consultants shall each recommend approval, conditional approval or disapproval of the plan.
 Conditional approval implies that the concept of the plan appears feasible, but that additional data is required.
-If conditionally approved or disapproved, the consultant shall cite the reasons in his or her review letter addressed to the Village Clerk which, with the reviewed plans, shall be distributed as follows:
+If conditionally approved or disapproved, the consultant shall cite the reasons in his or her review letter addressed to the Village Clerk which, with the reviewed plans, shall be distributed as follows: - a.
+One copy for the office of the Village Clerk; - b.
+One copy in Engineer/Planner/Fire Department file; - c.
+One copy to applicant/developer, who shall have a reasonable time to provide the additional information requested.

-Section 6.1.C.4 - 6.1.F.I
+Section 6.1.C.4 - 6.1.F.1